-The diagnosis of a terminal illness may create a crisis situation for family and friends.
+The diagnosis of a terminal illness may be a crisis for family and friends.
 How everyone responds may depend on their relationship with the person dying and their own beliefs about death.
-It is natural to feel shocked, angry, scared, sad or relieved, or a combination of these emotions.
+It is natural to feel shocked, angry, scared, sad or relieved.

 You may be worried about discussing the end of life with the person who is dying because you think you’ll upset them.
-It may be helpful to know that people who are dying often want to talk about what is happening but are afraid the topic will upset their carer, family member or friend.
+It may be helpful to know that people who are dying often want to talk about what is happening but are afraid the topic will upset their loved ones.
 Starting the conversation can be difficult, but the opportunity to share feelings can be valuable for both of you.

+When someone is ill for some time, their family and friends often begin to grieve their death before it happens.
+This is known as anticipatory grief.
 You may find yourself wishing for the person’s life to be over.
-It’s also not unusual to start thinking about yourself – about other events in your life, the funeral, and so on.
-All of these responses and thoughts are natural and okay.
-It may help to speak to a health professional or counsellor about your feelings, or to call Cancer Council 13 11 20.
+It’s also not unusual to start thinking about how you’ll cope, other events in your life and the future.
+It may help to speak to a counsellor about your feelings or Cancer Council on 13 11 20.

-The person nearing the end of life may want to make a legacy, such as documenting their life or writing letters to family and friends.
+The person nearing the end of life may want to make a legacy, such as writing their life story or letters to family and friends.
 They may want to visit a special place or contact someone they’ve lost touch with.
-These tasks are all things you can help the person do.
+You can help the person with all these tasks.
 They are all part of the process of saying goodbye, for all of you.

 When you don't know what to say

-- Listen to what the person dying tells you.
-They may want to talk about dying, their fears or plans.
+- Listen to what the person who is dying tells you.
 Try not to prompt an answer that confirms what you think or your hope that things could be better.
-If you think they’d find it easier to talk to a spiritual care practitioner, offer to put them in touch with one.

-- Avoid talking with an overly optimistic attitude, for example, by saying “You’ll be up in no time.”
-Such comments block the possibility of discussing how they’re really feeling – their anger, fears, faith and so on.
+- Avoid talking in an overly optimistic way, for example, 'You’ll be up in no time'.
+Such comments block the possibility of discussing how they’re really feeling.

 - Apologise if you think you’ve said the wrong thing.